samyk/pwnat/README.md

 setup on any routers in order to directly communicate with each other.

-There is no middle man, no proxy, no 3rd party, no UPnP required, no spoofing, no DNS tricks.
+There is no middle man, no proxy, no third party, no UPnP required, no spoofing, no DNS tricks.
 The server does not need to know the client's IP address before connecting.